+Figure 3.25: Attemting to use Get-BpaModel

 Insert image B42024_03_25png

 The compatibility mechanism means many older Windows PowerShell modules are going to be usable by your older scripts.
 Although, some modules (just 3 as it turns out) are not usable directly in PowerShell 7 or via the Windows PowerShell compatibility mechanism.